qmsk/clusterf/README.md

 *   Implement a docker networking extension to configure the public VIP directly within the docker container.
     Removes the need for DNAT on the docker host, as forwaded traffic can be routed directly to the container.
+*   Implement health-checking for service backends within `clusterf-ipvs`.
+Currently we rely on `clusterf-docker` removing backends for failed docker containers, and etcd TTL expiry if the docker host fails.
+See [Issue #1](https://github.com/qmsk/clusterf/issues/1).

 ## Acknowledgments